eerimoq/asn1tools/README.rst

 - The ANY and ANY DEFINED BY types are not supported.
 They were removed from the ASN.1 standard 1994.

+- WITH COMPONENT and WITH COMPONENTS constraints are ignored, except for OER REAL.

+- Named constants are ignored, i.e. first and last are ignored in INTEGER { first(1), last(10) } (1..10).

 Installation
 ============